 First, we identified the linchpins for our moderate size programs using the brute-force method that enumerates all procedures.
 As the biggest challenge in this topic is how to locate linchpins using more efficient methods, in the next experiment we investigated approximate heuristic methods for this task and compared their results to the exact results of the brute-force method.
-Since we could not apply the bruteforce method to our large program WebKit, we verified the successfulness of the heuristic method on it in the final step.
+Since we could not apply the brute-force method to our large program WebKit, we verified the successfulness of the heuristic method on it in the final step.

-A. Linchpin identification by brute-force
+5.1.
+Linchpin identification by brute-force

 The simplest way to identify a possible linchpin in a program is to remove procedures one by one and see which one brings the biggest gain according to some metric.
-In the following, gain will mean the amount the respective metric is reduced in percentage: $\frac{m-m'}{m}$ [%], m being the original metric value and m' the value after linchpin removal.2
+In the following, gain will mean the amount the respective metric is reduced in percentage: $\frac{m-m'}{m}$ [%], m being the original metric value and m' the value after linchpin removal.1

-Specifically, we computed all SEA dependence sets for a program by ignoring the candidate procedure and all of its dependences.
+Specifically, we computed all SEA dependence sets for a program by removing each procedure, i.e. by ignoring the candidate procedure and all of its dependences during dependence set calculations.
 We compared the ENTR and REGX metrics of the reduced versions of the program to the corresponding metrics of the original program.
 This calculation was then repeated for all procedures in the program with these two metrics.
+To get these results we had to compute over 15 million SEA sets altogether, but this was possible to complete in hours on an average server machine.

 For simplicity, we will present our results for REGX in the cases when the results were similar for both metrics, and will note explicitly in other situations.
 For the purposes of the remaining discussion, the procedure that caused the biggest reduction in the REGX metric was considered to be the linchpin.